 Welcome to Slate Fork Country!

 Things are a little less frenzied and somewhat more traditional in the hollers of Appalachia though.
 Take the Southern Railway's Slate Fork Branch, a former short line founded in the early 1920s by a Midwest steel consortium.
-It's been moving coal much like it has for the past 50 years.
-The only significant changes were a pair of SD-9s that replaced aging second-hand steam locomotives in the mid 1950s, followed by the loss of independence when the Slate Fork Railway came under the Southern's flag in the early 1960s (about the same time, but with considerably less public attention, as Southern's acquisition of the nearby Interstate Railroad).
+It's been moving coal to the steel mills of Alabama much as it has for the past 50 years.
+The only significant changes were a pair of new EMD SD-9s that replaced aging second-hand steam locomotives in the mid 1950s, followed by the loss of independence when the Slate Fork Railway came under the Southern's flag in the early 1960s (about the same time, but with considerably less public attention, as Southern's acquisition of the nearby Interstate Railroad).

-Located like the Interstate in the extreme southwest corner of Virginia, the former Slate Fork Railway interchanged its traffic with the Southern, but it also did business with the Clinchfield, providing the Clinchfield with a steady, if not large, stream of coal traffic.
+Located like the Interstate in the extreme southwest corner of Virginia, near the borders of Kentucky and Tennessee, the former Slate Fork Railway interchanged cars not only with the Southern, but also with the Louisville & Nashville, providing the L&N and Southern with a steady, if not large, stream of coal and miscellaneous traffic.

 Timetable